turingschool-examples/backend_mod_1_prework/day_3/questions.md

 ```
 bob_is_hungry = true
 If bob_is_hungry = true
-  puts "Costco muffin and mulk"
+  puts "Costco muffin and milk"
 elseif bob_is_hungry = false
   puts "play POE"
 else
-  puts "Costco muffin and milk"
+  puts "Twiddle thumbs"
 end

 ```

 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?

 The unless modifier in ruby to execute a command if the conditional is false.